petervanderdoes/AVH-First-Defense-Against-Spam/readme.txt

 Starting with version 3.0 this plugin is for PHP5 only.

 == Changelog ==
+= Version 3.7.0-dev.1 =
+* Preparation for new development cycle.

 = Version 3.6.5 =
 * "Display" Honeypot URL on the login and register screen.
 * Randomize the way the Honeyput URL is displayed.